langchain-ai/langchain/docs/integrations/predictionguard.md

 pgllm = PredictionGuard(model="MPT-7B-Instruct", token="<your access token>")
 ```

-Also, you can provide an "output" argument that is used to structure/ control the output of the LLM:
+Finally, you can provide an "output" argument that is used to structure/ control the output of the LLM:
 ```python
 pgllm = PredictionGuard(model="MPT-7B-Instruct", output={"type": "boolean"})
 ```

+## Example usage

-#### Basic usage of the controlled or guarded LLM:
+Basic usage of the controlled or guarded LLM wrapper:
 ```python
 import os